 Submitting discharge monitoring reports

-Reporting on your stormwater discharges is an important step to understand compliance with a permit and impacts to fresh, marine, or groundwater.
-Discharge Monitoring Reports (DMRs) characterize important apects of your system like stormwater volumes, pollutant concentrations, and suspended stormwater sediment concentrations.
+Reporting your stormwater discharges is an important step in understanding compliance with a permit and impacts to fresh, marine, or groundwater.
+Discharge Monitoring Reports (DMRs) characterize important aspects of your system like stormwater volumes, pollutant concentrations, and suspended stormwater sediment.